-STEP 2 - APPEAL TO THE CHAIR OR ASSOCIATE DEAN
+STEP 2 - APPEAL TO THE CHAIR

-If the interaction with the professor does not resolve the issue, the student has two weeks from that response to submit an appeal through the online Student Complaints system (available through MyOC) to the chair or associate dean of the professor's school or department.
+If the interaction with the professor does not resolve the issue, the student has two weeks from that response to submit an appeal through the online Student Complaints system (available through MyOC) to the chair of the professor's school or department.
 Otherwise the student loses the right of appeal and the issue is considered closed.
-If the professor is the chair or associate dean, the student will take the appeal to the dean.
+If the professor is the chair, the student will take the appeal to the dean.

 1. The appeal must include a written description of the circumstances as understood by the student.
-The chair or associate dean will request any supporting documentation from the professor.
-The chair or associate dean will discuss the complaint with the professor and, where appropriate, with other students.
-The chair or associate dean will make a decision as soon as is reasonably practicable, but in no event longer than four weeks from the date of receipt of the appeal, and will communicate that decision in writing to the student.
+The chair will request any supporting documentation from the professor.
+The chair will discuss the complaint with the professor and, where appropriate, with other students.
+The chair will make a decision as soon as is reasonably practicable, but in no event longer than four weeks from the date of receipt of the appeal, and will communicate that decision in writing to the student.

-2. After receiving the appeal, the chair or associate dean has two options: the chair or associate dean may make the decision and explain it to the student and the professor within two weeks or, if the chair or associate dean considers the matter sufficiently serious or complex, the chair or associate dean may take the matter to the dean of the professor's college for further review and response.
+2. After receiving the appeal, the chair has two options: the chair may make the decision and explain it to the student and the professor within two weeks or, if the chair or associate dean considers the matter sufficiently serious or complex, the chair may take the matter to the dean of the professor's college for further review and response.